Western Stone: Weight

-The resulting calculated weight of the stone block is of 250–300 tonnes.
+The calculated weight of the stone block is of 250–300 tonnes, based on Jol's measurement.
+Prior to the Jol's GPR measurement, the stone was estimated to weigh between 550 and 600 tonnes.

 Pre-2006 estimates

-A previous estimate of the stone's depth was 16.5 m, a multiple of the GPR measurement, and led to a calculated total weight of 567 tonnes.
-Other pre-2006 sources circulated similar figures, namely 550 to 600 t.
+A previous estimate of the stone's depth was 16.5 m, a multiple of the GPR measurement, and led to a calculated total weight of 567 tonnes.; Other pre-2006 sources circulated similar figures, namely 550 to 600 tonnes.
 The Western Wall Heritage Foundation (WWHF) website indicates, as of March 2020, an estimated depth of 2-4.6 m, with an estimated weight of "several hundred tons", thus moderating its former estimated weight of 517 tonnes (570 short tons);

 Location

 The stone is located in a section of the Western Wall (in the broader meaning of the term) north of Wilson's Arch, below ground level, and can be accessed through the Western Wall tunnels.
 It is part of the "Great Course", a name used by the WWHF for the tallest and longest course (layer of stones) of the Western Wall.
 Its stone blocks are of Herodian age, and the stones next to the Western Stone are, in sequence, 2 m, 12.12 m, and 8 m long, respectively.